tensorflow/tensorflow/g3doc/LangRef.md

 block.
 The count and types of operands to the branch must align with the arguments in the target block.

-The MLIR branch operation is not allowed to target the entry block for a function.
+The MLIR branch operation is not allowed to target the entry block for a region.

 ##### 'cond_br' terminator operation